 In the last few weeks I have spent a lot of time visiting hospitals.
 There is something about being in a hospital, even as a mere visitor, which transports you to a different world.
-Of course you could say the same of churches, casinos, sports stadiums, or jails.
-Churches are filled with both hope and absurdity, casinos and stadiums with mindless distractions, jails with utter hopelessness and despair.
+Of course you could say the same of churches, theatres, casinos, sports stadiums, or jails.
+Churches are filled with both hope and absurdity, theatres with people who want to escape, casinos and stadiums with mindless distractions, jails with utter hopelessness and despair.
 Perhaps where they take you to is better or worse than where you came from.

 But hospitals are unique; they smell of death, disease and dysfunction.
 Within their walls you encounter the consequences of being bodies; you encounter the earthiness and the ugliness of human bodies and their generated minds.
 You encounter humanity.
 Let no one deceive you; the encounter is, at once, both humbling and distasteful.
 Imagine then what it must be like to be a patient.
 Yes, there are good people trying to help you, but eventually they will fail.
 You have, perhaps for the first time, noticed mortality.
 As a patient, you have literally been transported from the world of the living, to the world of the dying.